Back to Tapo Guides

 Quick Solutions

-Connect phone to 2.4GHz only network before starting setup
+Connect the phone to a 2.4GHz-only network before starting setup

-Temporarily change WiFi password to letters and numbers only
+Temporarily change the WiFi password to letters and numbers only

-Switch router from WPA3 to WPA2 in security settings
+Switch the router from WPA3 to WPA2 (or WPA2/WPA3 mixed)

-Disable band steering or smart connect on router
+Disable band-steering or Smart Connect on the router

-Turn off AP isolation in router wireless settings
+Turn off AP isolation in the router's wireless settings

 Still having issues?
 This is usually the deeper cause below.